 Canine enteric coronavirus (CCoV) is a viral infection that causes diarrhea and sometimes vomiting, lethargy, or loss of appetite in dogs.
 It is different than canine respiratory coronavirus (CRCoV), feline coronavirus (FCoV), bovine coronavirus (BCoV or BCV), the common respiratory coronavirus that infects humans (SARS-CoV-2 or COVID-19 and formerly called formerly 2019-nCoV), and other coronaviruses infecting other species.

-Canine enteric coronavirus may be caused by different strains of the coronavirus but they all cause the same symptoms.
-Enteric coronavirus is also the most commonly seen symptomatic type of coronavirus in dogs while canine respiratory coronavirus with any serious illness is rare.
+Canine enteric coronavirus may be caused by different strains of coronavirus that result in the same symptoms.
+Enteric coronavirus is the most commonly seen symptomatic type of coronavirus in dogs, while canine respiratory coronavirus with any serious illness is rare.
 Enteric coronavirus in dogs primarily causes symptoms affecting the stomach and intestines.

-Whenever a dog doesn't feel very well it may become less active or lethargic and not want to eat very much and this is true for dogs with enteric coronavirus as well.
-Sudden or acute diarrhea alongside vomiting are the key symptoms of dogs with this infection, though.
+Whenever a dog doesn't feel very well, it may become less active or lethargic and lose its appetite.
+This is true for dogs with enteric coronavirus as well.
+Sudden or acute diarrhea and vomiting are the key symptoms of dogs with this infection.
 Respiratory symptoms are not seen in dogs with enteric coronavirus, unlike respiratory coronavirus, unless aspiration into the lungs has occurred due to extreme vomiting.